Josiah-williams/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.

 2. What is an event?

+An event can be something the browser does or something a user does

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+Many DOM APIs return a NodeList object, such as the famous querySelectorAll() , so we need to convert it to an Array object to be able to apply Array methods, like forEach() and map() , on it.

 5. What is a component?

+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.

 ### Git Set up